JoePall/Exploration-Food/README.md

     -desert
     -snack food

-food by location
+Cuisine
     -mexican
     -chinese

-        RANDOM RECIPIE BUTTON
+        RANDOM Recipe BUTTON
-// RECIPIE = a short description of the dish, the ingrediant list, a photo, and URL(probably want to attach url to photo)
+// Recipe = a short description of the dish, the ingrediant list, a photo, and URL(probably want to attach url to photo)

 //when user selects prefrences those prefrences are stored in var or somewhere
-// when user hit generate random recipie button
+// when user hit generate random Recipe button
 // those stored prefrences are used to search API
 // AND saved in local storage

 // when user returns to the page thier saved prefrencesare retrieved from local storage
-//and selected on the page and a recipie is generated automatically
+//and selected on the page and a Recipe is generated automatically

 // error protection user must select some prefrences or a pop up is presented "must choose at least 1 prefference"

 //when user chooses allergy prefrence those are Included
 // when user chooses meal prefrence those are Included
 // when user chooses prefrences under food groups those prefrences are Excluded
-// when user hits generate random recipie button
+// when user hits generate random Recipe button
-//Then Only recipies that meet ALL criteria above are generated
+//Then Only Recipes that meet ALL criteria above are generated
-// If there are no recipies that meet ALL criteria show "Sorry no Recipies Found -- try changing prefrences"
+// If there are no Recipes that meet ALL criteria show "Sorry no Recipes Found -- try changing prefrences"

-//When generate random recipie button is hit by user
+//When generate random Recipe button is hit by user
-// ONE recipie is shown above
+// ONE Recipe is shown above
 //if the user hits generate random button again
-// a new recipie is shown
+// a new Recipe is shown

 //when user loads page if there is no name stored in local storage
 // input field for name is displayed